datwinz/dotfiles/README.md

 [AppImage of stackstorage from Pakketmap](https://filehosting-client.transip.nl/packages/stack) and [pistol from releases](https://github.com/doronbehar/pistol/releases) in ~/.local/bin.

 Set up gitleaks in gitlab with the [gitlab-endpoint-installer](https://gitlab.com/gitlab-com/gl-security/security-research/gitleaks-endpoint-installer).
-Basically just execute ```bash <(curl https://gitlab.com/gitlab-com/gl-security/security-research/gitleaks-endpoint-installer/-/raw/main/install.sh)``` and it will install, it expect no other git hooks are implemented yet.
+Basically just execute ```bash <(curl https://gitlab.com/gitlab-com/gl-security/security-research/gitleaks-endpoint-installer/-/raw/main/install.sh)``` and it will install, it expects no other git hooks are implemented yet.

 ## Firewall